wpkelso/notes/programming/Unified Extensible Firmware Interface.md

 ## Protocols

 Defined as a collection of related functions and data, a protocol has a Globally Unique ID (GUID), an interface structure, and can use Protocol services.
 Protocols can only be used at boot time.

+## Variables

+Used to store UEFI firmware configuration data, variables are defined as key/value pairs.
+The key consists of identifying information and attributes, while the value is arbitrary data, typically in a binary format.